 Animal Ambassadors International®

-The concept of Animal Ambassadors International has been realized in a variety of forms.
-The following excerpts from the TTEAM International and the Animal Ambassadors International newsletters tell about TTEAM & TTouch in schools and with youth programs and of the early days of Animal Ambassadors International® with Moscow children and with the Moscow Healthy Family Club.
+The concept of Animal Ambassadors International® has been realized in a variety of forms.
+The following articles tell about Tellington TTouch in schools and with youth programs and of the early days of Animal Ambassadors International® and more.